 To help support the health of our community, we are providing access to an online COVID-19 risk assessment developed by the Centers for Disease Control and Prevention (CDC).
 This tool does NOT provide a diagnosis, and it should NOT be used as a substitute for an assessment made by a healthcare provider.

 At WVMC, our top priority is safeguarding the health and wellbeing of our patients, providers, employees and community.
 We continue to closely monitor the prevalence of coronavirus (COVID-19) in our community and follow state and federal guidance as we adapt our operations to safely care for and support our patients.
-As current projections continue to indicate a lower than expected volume of COVID-19 in our region, effective 6/11/2020, we are easing our visitor policy as follows:
+As COVID-19 cases rise in our region, effective 11/16/2020, we are restricting our visitor policy as follows:

-- Patients will be limited to two WELL visitors per day.
+- Patients will be limited to one WELL visitors per day.

-- All visitors must be 16 years of age or older, will be screened upon entry and will be required to wear a mask and sticker at all times while in the facility.
+- All visitors must be 16 years of age or older, will be screened upon entry and will be required to wear a mask and badge at all times while in the facility.

 - Visitors who do not pass the screening at entry will be asked to reschedule their visit until being symptom-free for 72 hours. .